2 watermelons pickled in pesola

 Introducing a recipe for pickled watermelon

-Despite its cute appearance, watermelon pechora (pechora) pickles have a spicy kick that adults will love.
+Despite its cute appearance, pickled watermelon (pechora) has a spicy kick that adults will appreciate.
+It's delicious

-Not only can you eat it as is, but it's also versatile enough to use as an ingredient or condiment, making it a great addition to your everyday cooking!
+eaten on its own, but it's also versatile as an ingredient or condiment, making it a great addition to your everyday cooking!

 This time, we will introduce some of the recipe variations using pickled watermelon